django-cms/djangocms-frontend/docs/source/tutorial/components.rst

 . _custom_components:

 #####################################################
-Setup a Website with Pre-Build Bootstrap 5 Components
+Setup a Website with Pre-Built Bootstrap 5 Components
 #####################################################

 .. index::
-    single: Pre-build Components
+    single: Pre-Built Components

 Here's a step-by-step tutorial to get you started with **djangocms-frontend**, a versatile plugin bundle for django CMS that provides a suite of frontend components compatible with various CSS frameworks, including Bootstrap 5.

-For this tutorial we will be using the pre-build Boostrap 5 components that come with **djangocms-frontend**.
+For this tutorial we will be using the pre-built Boostrap 5 components that come with **djangocms-frontend**.

 Installation
 ============